-Professor Takenaka specializes in social and cultural history of modern Japan with her research focusing on memory and historiography of the Asia-Pacific War.
-Trained as an architect and an architectural historian, she is particularly interested in the intersection between memory and space, and has examined a variety of memorial spaces broadly conceived, including memorials, museums and urban spaces, as well as virtual spaces of memory.
-Her teaching interests include war and society, nationalism, memory studies, and visual culture.
+Professor Takenaka specializes in social and cultural history of modern Japan.
+Her research involves memory and historiography of the Asia-Pacific War, gender and peace activism, and history museums.
+Her teaching interests include gender, war and society, nationalism, memory studies, and visual culture.
 Prior to coming to UK, she has taught as a postdoctoral fellow at the University of Chicago and the University of Michigan.

 - “Politics of Representation or Representation of Politics?
-Yasukuni the Movie” in Review of Japanese Culture and Society, (Winter 2009, Forthcoming)
+Yasukuni the Movie” in Review of Japanese Culture and Society (Winter 2009): 117-136.

 - “Architecture for Mass-Mobilization: The Chūreitō Memorial Construction Movement, 1939-1945,” in Alan Tansman ed., The Culture of Japanese Fascism (Duke University Press, 2009), 235-253.

 - “Enshrinement Politics: War Dead and War Criminals at Yasukuni Shrine,” in Japan Focus (posted June 7, 2007).

 - “Exhibiting World War II in Japan and the United States,” in The Pacific Historical Review 76 (February 2007): 61-94 (with Laura Hein; revised version posted on Japan Focus on July 20, 2007.